-There are also plenty of leave-in treatment options for thin hair that can offer restorative benefits without the risk of oily residue.
-Find oil-free products that are designed to repair, detangle, and restore locks.
+There are also plenty of leave-in treatment options for thin hair that can help protect your hair without the risk of oily residue.
+Find oil-free products designed to repair, detangle, and restore locks.
 When using these products, focus on the ends of the hair versus the roots, and remember, less is more!
 Even the lightest of mists can cause hair to fall flat when overused.
 However, when used correctly, moisturizing products can restore dry hair, prevent split ends, and minimize frizz.

 For the same reason, avoid brushing your hair when wet.
-When it comes to detangle and brush, choose a wide-tooth comb instead of a regular hairbrush.
+Choose a wide-tooth comb instead of a regular hairbrush when detangling and brushing your hair.
 Start your detangling from the bottom of your hair and comb in a downward motion.
 Once the hair has air dried, use a soft bristle brush to smooth it out.

 Consider getting a haircut.

 Sometimes, when fine hair grows to excessively long lengths, it can look thin and straggly since gravity weighs it down.
 A quick way to add volume, dimension, and the illusion of thickness to your style is to take the plunge and opt for a shorter haircut!
 Layers and wispy bangs will also make your hair look fuller and healthier.